-- ✓ Submission of a medical examination (at recruit's expense/part of application). - ✓ Completion of an individual oral interview in which each applicant will be asked an identical series of questions by a panel of interviewers.
-Each interviewer will score the applicant on a scale of one to ten based on clarity, thoughtfulness, and completeness of answers. - ✓ Successfully complete the Physical Entrance Test (PAT).
+- ✓ Submission of a medical examination (at recruit's expense/part of application). - ✓ Completed application review for placement and ability to be hired by a law enforcement agency. - ✓ Successfully complete the Physical Entrance Test (PAT).

 Final admission to the program will be based on the following: